Property tycoon who hired hitman to kill his wife cut children out of £6m will

 The night before he arranged to have her killed, Mr Gill took his wife out for dinner.

-“He gave me no impression of what he was planning”, she told the Leicester Mercury in 1979.
+“He gave me no impression of what he was planning,” she told the Leicester Mercury in 1979.

 Following his guilty plea, she said: “I am still deeply shocked but do not feel vindictive.”